Here’s where we’ll try and answer your Frequently Asked Questions…

 How much do I have to pay to take part?

 All our activities are free of charge, thanks to funding from Arts Council Wales and Wales Arts International, and the generous support of our partner organisations.
-Sometimes we might have to ask for donations towards taxi fares if we do a one-way walk.
-This will be clear on booking and is always optional.

 How do I find out about events?